 Route 2: Diamond Head Loop

 Distance: 3.89 miles

 Description: This is a nice big loop around Honolulu’s most iconic landmark.
 There’s one good uphill (and a few small ones) either direction you choose to go.
 You’ll see some high-end homes, part of Kapiolani Park, and pass a number of eateries on Montserrat if you want to reward yourself with a coffee or snack.
 We sometimes take a break to watch the surfers from above or time our run to end up at Kapiolani Community College for the Saturday market.
 If you really want a work out, do this route and then pay $1 per person to walk in (or $5/vehicle) to the State Monument and climb the stairs to Diamond Head’s scenic overlooks.
+This is the closest hike near Waikiki.
 Or stop off at one of two exercise parks near the Monument entrance to get in some pull ups.

 Parking: There’s paid parking in Kapiolani Park along Kalakaua Ave and free parking around Fort Ruger Park (a.k.a.
 Triangle Park) and some of the surrounding neighborhoods.
 If you’re going to the Saturday Market or into the State Monument area afterward, you should also be able to find parking around those areas.